Lesson 1: Introduction to Military Travel Rewards Credit Cards

 • American Express only allows one bonus per card per lifetime.

 • Chase has a “5/24” rule that prevents anyone who has opened more than 5 credit cards from ANY bank in the last 24 months access to any Chase credit cards.
 So if you opened 4 AMEX Cards a year ago, open a single Chase card today, tomorrow you will not be able to open any more Chase cards.
 This is why I suggest you start with Chase cards before moving on to the other credit cards available.
+Update 2025: The Chase 5/24 rule has been softened, but I still recommend you start with the Chase Sapphire Reserve Card.

 Despite these limitations, there are over 30 excellent travel and cash back cards available on the US market today.
 New cards are released nearly every month.